typelevel/doobie/modules/docs/src/main/tut/docs/12-Custom-Mappings.md

 Composite[(String,Int)].set(1, ("foo", 42))
 ```

 **doobie** can derive `Composite` instances for primitive column types and options thereof, plus tuples, `HList`s, shapeless records, and case classes whose elements have `Composite` instances.
-These primitive column types are identified by `Meta` instances, which describe `null`-aware single-column mappings.
+These primitive column types are identified by `Meta` instances, which describe single-column mappings.

 So our strategy for mapping custom types is to construct a new `Meta` instance (given `Meta[A]` you get `Composite[A]` and `Composite[Option[A]]` for free); and our strategy for multi-column mappings is to construct a new `Composite` instance.
 We consider both cases below.